Kaviya-77/MedicineInventoryManagement/README.md

 A secure web-based Medicine Inventory System built using Spring Boot + Thymeleaf + MySQL + JWT Authentication that allows admin management and viewer access with email notification support.

 🚀 Features
+The system automatically sends email notifications to the admin when a medicine’s stock quantity falls below 10, ensuring timely restocking and uninterrupted availability.
+Additionally, it sends expiry alerts when any medicine is within 30 days of its expiry date, helping prevent the use of expired products and ensuring inventory safety.
 Authentication & Security
 JWT-based login system
 Role-based access: